dev-cafe/blog/_posts/2017-04-27-peer-reviewed-installations.md

 Installations can be carried out in your home directory as a normal user without any special permissions.
-Once you have calibrated the installation script and you are ready to contribute the new script via fork/ pull-request towards the upstream repository. **A pull request triggers a continuous integration (CI) runner which carries out the installation in a well defined and isolated environment and reports the result to the code review**.
+Once you have calibrated the installation script, you are ready to contribute the new script via fork/ pull-request towards the upstream repository. **A pull request triggers a continuous integration (CI) runner which carries out the installation in a well defined and isolated environment and reports the result to the code review**.
 The